How to Become a Speech Therapist

 In a majority of states—whether you’re employed in a clinical or a school environment—a master’s degree in speech-language pathology accredited by the American Speech-Language-Hearing Association (ASHA) is an essential requirement for individuals pursuing a career as a speech therapist.

 Master’s programs typically are paired with clinical or internship experiences to ensure that students are getting a well-rounded and practical learning experience.
-Coursework might cover language development, and anatomy and physiology, among various other topics.
-Many working professionals opt for online speech pathology programs to earn an advanced degree without having to relocate or compromise their work schedule and income.
+Coursework might cover language development and anatomy and physiology, among various other topics.
+Some working professionals may opt for online speech pathology programs to earn an advanced degree without having to relocate or compromise their work schedule and income.

 3. Pursue Licensure: